 It's always pretty obvious when bonfire night is round the corner.
-On the nights leading up to the 5th November you're likely to hear impromptu fireworks displays and smell a little smoke in the breeze.
-The thought of staying warm with that glow – and enjoying a toffee apple or two – is both cosy and exciting for sure however, this large, controlled outdoor fire comes with healthy and safety concerns that no household should ignore.
-Not to mention, a bonfire can be a nuisance neighbours and even more damaging to the environment if not tackled responsibly.
+On the nights leading up to the 5th November, you're likely to hear impromptu fireworks displays and smell a little smoke in the breeze.
+The thought of staying warm with that glow – and enjoying a toffee apple or two – is both cosy and exciting for sure.
+However, this large, controlled outdoor fire comes with healthy and safety concerns that no household should ignore.
+Not to mention, a bonfire can be a nuisance to neighbours, and even more damaging to the environment if not tackled responsibly.

-So if you're considering swapping out your best fire pit to light a bonfire in the garden instead this year, it's key to follow the some key guidelines and regulations to not only stay safe but also to avoid any tension with your neighbours or hefty fines.
+So if you're considering swapping out your best fire pit, or best chiminea, to light a bonfire in the garden instead this year, it's key to follow some key guidelines and regulations to not only stay safe, but also to avoid any tension with your neighbours – or hefty fines.

-Is it OK to have a bonfire in your garden?
+Can you have a bonfire in the garden?

 - Find more decorative winter garden ideas for the chilly season.

 Dos and don'ts of having a bonfire at home

 If you are the one lighting a bonfire in the garden, doing it correctly can prevent many of the problems associated with them, and help you avoid any complaints.
 Consider the following dos and dont's: